 A marriage KITAS or spouse KITAS is possible when you are married to an Indonesian citizen.
-However, a marriage KITAS only enables to live in Bali but not to work in Bali.
+However, a marriage KITAS only enables one to live in Bali rather than to work in Bali.
 If you intend to work, you must get a work permit from an employer.

-Once you and your Indonesian spouse have been married for two years, your KITAS can then be upgraded to a KITAP (permanent residency permit).
-Working independently such as a freelancer or consultant is allowed when you have a KITAP.
+Once you and your Indonesian spouse have been married for two years, your KITAS can be upgraded to a KITAP (permanent residency permit).
+Working independently, such as freelancing or consulting, is allowed when you have a KITAP.
 After two years of marriage, you can apply for a permanent stay permit (KITAP).

 As discussed, one of the reasons most expats stay in Bali is to set up a company and fulfill their entrepreneurial dreams.
-Since you have already had a big picture of the type of visa you need, now we are moving on to how to jumpstart your business in Bali.
+Since you already have a big picture of the type of visa you need, we are moving on to how to jumpstart your business in Bali.

-The very first thing you need to do is to choose the right entity for your business.
-Among many legal entities in Bali, PT PMA and local company PT are the two most common ones.
-PT must be entirely owned by Indonesian nationals and a PT PMA can be fully or partially owned by foreigners.
+The first thing you need to do is choose the correct entity for your business.
+Among many legal entities in Bali, PT PMA and local company PT are the most common.
+Indonesian nationals must entirely own PT, and foreigners can wholly or partially own a PT PMA.

 To set up a PT PMA, you will need to fulfill the following requirements: